What is a consolidated interim storage facility?

 How will the used nuclear fuel be transported?

 We expect the primary mode of transport will be by rail and include access to the WCS site’s existing railroad infrastructure.

 How many shipments are expected each year?

-During the first year of operations, we expect to receive less than five shipments.
+During the first year of operations, we expect to receive fewer than five shipments.
 After the first year, shipments will eventually grow to approximately 50 per year.

 Is it safe to move this fuel?

 Yes, it is safe.
 The movement of used nuclear fuel has an exemplary track record of safety, and far exceeds the standards for quality and protection required for other hazardous materials using the same rail infrastructure.
 Since 1965, more than 2,700 shipments of used fuel have been safely transported nearly 2 million miles across the United States – and there has never been a radiological release caused by a transportation accident.
-Most used nuclear fuel is shipped by rail and requires prior NRC approval and notifications to local officials.
-The NRC and Department of Transportation determine the most direct route, taking into consideration large cities and any geographic transport concerns.
-We will use dedicated trains to move the used nuclear fuel.
+Most used nuclear fuel is shipped by rail and requires compliance with applicable laws, including notification requirements to local officials along the route.
+Regulatory requirements include consideration of the most direct route, taking into consideration large cities and any geographic transport concerns.
+Used nuclear fuel will be transported on dedicated trains.
 To move the used fuel from an existing nuclear energy facility’s onsite storage to the CISF, the canisters are placed inside an NRC-certified transport cask for shipment primarily by rail.
 Once the transport cask arrives at the Cask Handling Building at the CISF, the internal canister is transferred to a concrete overpack on the storage site.

 What are the expected transportation routes?

 Shippers will work with the railroad operators, route states, the Department of Transportation, and other stakeholders to identify, designate, and prepare the rail routes for shipments.

 What if there is an accident during transport?